celery/pytest-celery/docs/userguide/examples/hybrid_setup.rst

 1. No default components.
 2. Session broker and backend components.
-    - Shared between tests, but not between :pypi:`pytest-xdist` sessions.
+    - Shared between tests, but not between :pypi:`pytest-xdist <pytest-xdist>` sessions.
     - Only the workers are created again for each test case.
 3. Injects tasks and signal handlers modules to all workers.